bsccf/Uni-notes/Electrical and electronic systems/3 Electric machines/1 Intro to AC machines/faraday's law.md

 >
 > (I'm pretty sure that [[flux linkage]] can also be used, so $\mathcal {E} = - \frac{d\lambda}{dt}$ )

+What's important to understand is that it is the flux enclosed by the loop, so it is the area of the

 Another form (more useable):

 ![[Pasted image 20220203173926.png]]